 Creating personal connections with your teammates can empower your working relationships.
 It can even help cultivate good communication within teams, strengthening overall collaboration.

-These days, you have to be tech-savvy and stay up to date with new trends in order to deliver innovative results.
+These days, you have to be tech-savvy and stay up to date with new trends to deliver innovative results.
 From new software capabilities like business process automation to AI and more, staying ahead of the curve separates a good team from a great one.
-Who better to lead them there than you?

-The best part about following industry trends is that there is an abundance of training and information on just about anything.
+The best part about following industry trends is that there is an abundance of training and information out there.
 So if you’re not in the tech-savvy bucket just yet, here are some ways you can improve your knowledge base:

 Dedicate time each week to learning something new